unicode-org/cldr/docs/ldml/tr35-keyboards.md

 1. `e\u{0300}\m{marker1}\u{0320}`
 2. `a\u{0300}\m{marker2}\u{0320}`

-Normalization (and marker rearranging) occurs within each segment.
+Normalization (and marker rearranging) effectively occurs within each segment.
 While `\m{marker1}` is 'glued' to the `\u{0320}`, it is glued within the first segment and has no effect on the second segment.

-#### Rationale for 'gluing' markers

-It is recognized that the processing described here seems to be an innovation among Unicode normalization implementations.

-This specification has markers 'glued' (remaining with) the following character so that if a context ends with a marker, that marker would be guaranteed to remain at the end after processing, consistently located with respect to the next keystroke to be input.
-Alternatively, authors can keep a marker together with a character of interest by emitting the marker just previous to the character of interest, that is, `output="\m{marker}X"` instead of `output="X\m{marker}"`.

 ### Normalization and Character Classes